aaryamansingla/Predicting-Admission-Acceptance-into-University-using-Regression-and-SMOGN-technique/README.md

 # Predicting Admission Acceptance into University using Regression and SMOGN technique
 Link: https://share.streamlit.io/aaryamansingla/predicting-admission-acceptance-into-university-using-regression-and-smogn-technique/app.py
-Do you have a chance of getting admission into top US universities?
+<br><br>Do you have a chance of getting admission into top US universities?
 Well this website serves the purpose of evaluating how strong your PROFILE is!!!

 ![Gold](Images/cambridge.jfif)